bryanbarceloo/bryanbarceloo.github.io/README.md

-hi, welcome to the offical giuseppecord website there is nothing here right now sorry :P
+hi, welcome to the official giuseppecord website there is nothing here right now sorry :P